FAForever/wiki-pages/Play/Learning/ACU-Upgrades.md

 ### {.tabset}
 #### Left Arm
 ##### Nano-Repair System
+Increases health regen per second
 ##### Personal Teleporter
+Teleports ACU to chosen location on map.
+Requires Energy and charge up time to teleport
 ##### Tech 2 Engineering Suite
 Not only does this enable the ACU to contruct T2 buildings, but enables construction all T1 buildings
 ##### Tech 3 Engineering Suite